 Definition 2 (Dynamic PDP).
-In period t = 0 firms set prices and one firm with the lowest price is the only firm shown to consumers, and is given an "advantage" in period 1.
-In any period t > 0 in which firm i has the advantage, firm i is the only firm shown to consumers, and also receives the advantage in period t + 1, so long as
+In period t = 0 one firm with the lowest price is the only firm shown to consumers, its "display clock" is set to 1 at the end of the period, and it is given an "advantage" in period 1.

+In any period t > 0 in which firm i has the advantage, firm i is the only firm shown to consumers, it has 1 added to its display clock at the end of the period, and it receives the advantage in period t + 1, so long as:

-- (1) firm i has not raised its price compared to the previous period, and - (2) no rival in period t+1 undercuts firm i by strictly more than a fixed value ADV > 0.
+- (1) Firm i has not raised its price compared to the previous period, and - (2) Firm i is not undercut in period t by strictly more than a fixed value ADV > 0, and - (3) Firm i's display clock at the start of period t is weakly less than $\tau \geq 1$ , where $\tau$ is a fixed value (possibly equal to infinity).

-If either of these two conditions is violated, then in period t a firm with the lowest price is given all demand in that period, and that firm also receives the advantage in period t + 1.
+If any of these three conditions is violated, then in period t a firm with the lowest price is given all demand in that period, its display clock is (re)set to 1 at the end of the period, and it receives the advantage in period t + 1.

-Under Dynamic PDP the firm that is shown today gets a "pricing advantage" ADV, making it easier for that firm to be shown to consumers tomorrow, so long as it does not raise price.
+Under Dynamic PDP the firm that is shown today gets a "pricing advantage", making it easier for that firm to be shown to consumers tomorrow, so long as it does not raise its price and has not held the advantage for more than $\tau$ periods (as measured by its "display clock").

 In competitive markets Dynamic PDP works the same as regular PDP (for k = 1).
-In particular, at least two firms charge marginal cost in each period, and so for example Dynamic PDP benefits consumers for low n but otherwise makes them worse off (Proposition 1).
+In particular, at least one firm charges marginal cost in each period, and so for example Dynamic PDP benefits consumers for low n but otherwise makes them worse off (Proposition 1).